Speed Up SSH: Implementing Connection Multiplexing for Faster Sessions

 - The Control Path: The designated local file path (the socket) used by subsequent sessions to check for and connect to the master.

-- The Slave Connection: Any subsequent SSH command targeting the same host connects to the master via the local socket, bypassing the network handshake entirely.
+- The Reused Connection: Any subsequent SSH command targeting the same effective host, user, and port connects to the master via the local socket, avoiding a fresh full SSH setup.

 Key Configuration Directives